 What are Rules of Origin?

-Rules of Origin are a set of legal standards or rules, used to determine how to enforce tariffs on goods that are being traded, based on their country of origin.
-Different countries, organizations, and trade agreements / associations generate a different set of rules to determine which country can claim to be the country of origin for that specific item.
+Rules of origin are a set of legal standards or rules used to determine the national source of a product or service.
+They are used to enforce tariffs on traded goods based on the country that they come from.
+Different countries, organizations, and trade agreements/associations generate a different set of rules for these imports.

-For instance, the USMCA, which is a trade agreement between the United States, Mexico, and Canada, has specific rules of origin which decide what criteria imports have to meet, in order to be considered of a certain country.
-For example, according to the USMCA, the goods must be entirely produced and assembled in a USMCA country to claim USMCA as its country of origin.
+The USMCA, for example, is a trade agreement between the United States, Mexico, and Canada, and it has its own “rules of origin” that imports have to meet, to be considered a product of a certain country.
+According to the USMCA, the goods must be entirely produced and assembled in one of the three countries for them to be considered from a USMCA origin.

 ** Recap: Country of Origin

 A country of origin is where goods are produced, grown, or manufactured.
 Shipping a product through another country never changes its origin.
 For example, if you purchase Cuban cigars from the Netherlands will not change its country of origin to “Made in the Netherlands.”